 Step 1: Start the Edge browser.
 Click the three dots icon (located top-right) and then click Settings to open the same.

-Step 2: Scroll down and click View advanced settings button.
+Step 2: Scroll down and click the View advanced settings button.

-Step 3: Scroll down to see Privacy and services section.
-Here, turn on Offer to save passwords option to make Edge browser ask you to save passwords.
+Step 3: Scroll down to see the Privacy and services section.
+Here, turn on the Offer to save passwords option to make the Edge browser ask you to save passwords.

-Remember that Edge browser doesn’t save passwords without your permission.
-It saves username and password only when you allow it to save them.
+Remember that the Edge browser doesn’t save passwords without your permission.
+It saves usernames and passwords only when you allow it to save them.

-In Edge browser, open a website that requires you to enter your username and password to sign-in.
-Edge should now ask you to save username and password.
-Click Yes button to save your credentials.
+In the Edge browser, open a website that requires you to enter your username and password to sign in.
+Edge should now ask you to save your username and password.
+Click the Yes button to save your credentials.

 Donna Hargrave says